 Even though signed integer overflow is undefined in the standard, and has been for decades, signed integer overflow actually occurs in real programs.
 In order to deterministically generate code a compiler vendor needs to have a policy for what should happen if signed integer overflow occurs.
 To the best of the author's understanding, there are three different behaviors that C++ compilers/optimizers implement today for signed integer overflow.
+And there's another behavior that might be desirable and is supported by certain hardware [5].
 They are:

-• Modulus wrapping.
+- Modulus wrapping.
 This is what two's complement hardware typically does (if one ignores the flags register, which C and C++ do).
-If one wants to leave no room between

-C++ and the hardware [3], then this would be the expected behavior.
+If one wants to leave no room between C++ and the hardware [6], then this would be the expected behavior.
 It is also the behavior that many people trained in electrical engineering or physics find minimally surprising.
 Both clang and gcc provide this behavior with the -fwrapv compiler flag.
-And, until 2007 or so, a programmer could generally expect this behavior from their compiler even though the standard did not guarantee it.
+And, until 2007 or so, a programmer could generally expect this behavior from their compiler even though the standard did not guarantee it. - Trapping.

-- Trapping.
 If a signed integer operation overflows, then the program traps, typically with a diagnostic that helps someone locate the fault.
 This model seems to be favored by many mathematicians and computer scientists.
-The -ftrapv compiler flag, supported by both clang and gcc, implements this model.
+The -ftrapv compiler flag, supported by both clang and gcc [7], implements this model.
 Visual Studio also supports arithmetic overflow checking. - Can't happen.
-Starting somewhere around 2007 [4] this model has been used by some optimizers that assume code is free of signed integer overflow, presumably due to extensive testing with the -ftrapv flag.
+Starting somewhere around 2007 [8] this model has been used by some optimizers that assume code is free of signed integer overflow, presumably due to extensive testing with the -ftrapv flag.
 In this mode the optimizer assumes that signed integer overflow can never happen.
 So if code, accidentally or intentionally, relies on signed integer overflow, that code may be elided by the optimizer.
-Both clang and gcc support this model today through various compiler optimizer flags.
+Both clang and gcc support this model today through various compiler optimizer flags. - Saturation.
+Beyond the three behaviors that have known C++ implementations, another possibly desirable signed integer overflow behavior would be saturation.
+This is the effect that our troubled programmer in the motivating example was trying to accomplish.
+There is existing hardware with support for saturating signed integer computations[9].
+For example the SSE2 instruction set has the PADDSW (add packed signed word integers with saturation) instruction [10].
+The PowerISA has vector add, subtract, and multiply instructions that saturate [11].
+And the ARM NEON instruction set includes vector integer addition and subtraction which saturates [12].

 It is possible that there are other models for signed integer overflow, but it's unlikely.
-As noted in P0907R1 Section 6 [5], there is no known non-two's complement hardware with a modern C++ compiler.
+As noted in P0907R1 Section 6 [13], there is no known non-two's complement hardware with a modern C++ compiler.